digidem/maplibre-storymap/README.md

 ## Deployment

 Host the files in this repository in the same directory.

-### Online hosting
+You can either deploy this tool as static HTML, or as a server using Node and Express.JS.

+For both options, you have to set absolute paths in your `style.json` for the sources, sprites, and font glyphs.

+### As static HTML

+This template will work as static HTML when hosted on a web-accessible location.
+Simply place the `dist/`, `images/`, `map/` (if you are hosting your own map and tiles), `config.js`, `index.html`, and `sources.js` (if you are using it) in the same directory.
+Accessing that directory in a browser should load the story map.

 For hosting online, if you don't know where to start, look into GitHub Pages or Netlify.

-### Offline hosting
+### Using Node.JS

-You can set up a local server (served at `http://localhost:5000`) using Node.
+You can deploy this template as a server using Node.

 First, make sure you have Node and npm (Node Package Manager) installed.

-Next, in the directory, run `npm install` to set up y our node packages, followed by `npm run build` to compile your scripts.
+Next, in the directory, run `npm install` to set up your node packages.
+You can also run `npm run build` to bundle your scripts.
+(The repo comes with a pre-compiled `bundle.js` file, but this guarantees you bundle the latest versions of MapLibre etc.)

 To initialize the server, run `node index.js`.
+The default port is 5000 which you are free to change in `index.js`.

+We are using Express.JS to initialize the server, and to handle gzipped vector tiles (with file extension `.vector.pbf`).

 ## Built With